 For more than 25 years, I have studied and practiced ways of personal growth through meditative disciplines and psychology.
 Mindful Life Weight Loss in Westchester NY is the result of transforming my own struggles with weight through the practice of self-compassion and mindfulness.
 After years of struggling with body image issues, being at the mercy of food, and having my mood tied to the number on a scale, I realized that the struggle was gone.

-The struggle had been gone for years, and coincided with when I began to practice mindfulness through training in Zen.
+The struggle had been gone for years.
 Maintaining a healthy weight was once a tedious struggle, but now had become natural and enjoyable.
 If I could undergo such a gradual, natural transformation after so many years of struggle, then anyone can.
 And wouldn’t it be wonderful if they could?

 The creation of the Mindful Life Weight Loss program dovetailed with earning an M.S. in Marriage and Family Therapy (MFT).
 In this clinically-focused program, I studied and applied systems thinking to the lives of individuals, couples, and families.
 I mentored with experts in the field and learned how to see the whole picture, not just the parts.
 I was trained in how to understand problems in their context, the basic rules of how systems operate, and how change happens.
 I learned how small changes in one part of the system can create large changes elsewhere, and how to work with this dynamic process.
 I grew to understand how to effectively support people as they maintain new behaviors.
 And I didn’t just read this in a book.
 I applied it in a clinical context and saw dramatic results.